 Following a 2008 court case involving a similar entity the legality of FRAML was brought into question and as a result the Authority transferred its insurances to a commercial insurance provider.
 The Directors of FRAML elected to wind up the company and this happened on 22 October 2010, passing management of the company into the hands of a liquidator.
 No material financial issues remain between the Authority and FRAML.
-The liquidation had not been completed by 31 March 2014.
+The liquidation was completed on 23 April 2014.